mongodb/docs/source/reference/commands.rst

    The ``geoSearch`` command provides an interface to MongoDB's :term:`haystack index` functionality.
-These indexes are useful for returning results based on geolocation coordinates *after* collecting results based on some other query (i.e. a "haystack.")
+These indexes are useful for returning results based on location coordinates *after* collecting results based on some other query (i.e. a "haystack.")
    Consider the following example: ::

         { geoSearch : "foo", near : [33, 33], maxDistance : 6, search : { type : "restaurant" }, limit : 30 }

-   The above command returns all documents with a ``type`` filed that holds the a ``restaurants`` value with a maximum distance of 6 units from the coordinates "``[30,33]``" up to a maximum of 30 results.
+   The above command returns all documents with a ``type`` of ``restaurant`` having a maximum distance of 6 units from the coordinates "``[30,33]``" up to a maximum of 30 results.

-   Unless specified the ``geoSearch`` command limits results to 50 documents.
+   Unless specified otherwise, the ``geoSearch`` command limits results to 50 documents.

    .. read-lock, slave-ok